mas8022/top-react/README.md

 # top-react

-**`top-react`** is a powerful React library designed to enhance the performance, usability, and security of SSR (Server-Side Rendering) in Next.js applications.
-It offers several key components:
+**`top-react`** is a powerful React library designed to enhance the performance and usability of SSR (Server-Side Rendering) in Next.js applications.
+It offers various components and hooks that can help improve the user experience and site performance.

----

-## Key Components

-1. **`Ue` Provider**
-   A performance-boosting provider that delays the rendering of its children until the user scrolls to the element, improving site speed.
-It also displays a smooth animation if the content is slow to load, ensuring a great user experience even with weak internet connections.

-2. **`useLocalStorage` Hook**
-   A custom hook that allows you to store and persist state in `localStorage`, making it easy to maintain state across page reloads.

-3. **`useSanitizeInput` Hook**
-   A custom hook that sanitizes input to enhance the security of your application by preventing XSS attacks and other injection vulnerabilities.

-4. **`GetVideoDuration` Component**
-   A component that extracts and provides the duration of an uploaded video file.
-It enhances user experience by allowing developers to easily handle video files in forms or standalone file inputs.

----

 ## Installation